tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 		> When a high concentration of protons in a certain area has a tendency to move to a low concentration because of diffsion

     3. Difference between hydrogen and proton

+		> hydrogen normally has a neutron with it as well, a hydrogen ion (positively charged) doesn't have an ele

     4. Main idea of fermentation

     5. Lactic acid fermentation versus alcoholic fermentation